pnpm/action-setup/README.md

 ## Notes

-This action does not setup Node.js for you, you use [actions/setup-node](https://github.com/actions/setup-node) yourself.
+This action does not setup Node.js for you, use [actions/setup-node](https://github.com/actions/setup-node) yourself.

 ## License